MPAPS2019/GenerativeMTT/README.md

 - `evaluation/`: Contains the script for evalution model.
 - `CAM/`: Contains Grad-CAM utils.
 - `common/`: Contains scripts for loss function, optimizer, schedule and split-combine strategy in evaluation.
-- `scr/`: Contains example of data and json file, and figures.
+- `scr/`: Contains examples of data with their json file, checkpoint, and figures.

 ## Getting Started